 Basic imposition parameters are set using this palette.
-It operates in two regimes depending on active selection.
-If there are no selected positions a sheet properties mode is enabled and settings affect the whole sheet.
-If a single or multiple positions are selected a position properties mode is enabled and settings affect positions.
+It operates in three modes: 1. if there are no selected positions a sheet properties mode is enabled and settings affect the whole sheet.
+2. if a single or multiple positions are selected a position properties mode is enabled and settings affect positions.
+3. custom objects mode.

 In Auto mode this palette only affects certain sheet properties – gaps between rows and columns.
 All other parameters are calculated automatically and are not displayed.

 The palette expand button (bellow minimize button) must be enabled for displaying all options.

 Marking the first checkbox Zero margins and spacing minimizes the palette, because it sets all parameters (except for position sizes) to zero.
 The next checkbox Auto margins enables automatic computation of minimal margin so that all marks and bleed fit in it.
 Auto Gaps can be set to three different states and determines whether spaces between rows and columns are calculated automatically depending on the bleed of current pages for imposition or independently on them (it locks or unlocks icons of these spaces when rulers are displayed).
 The third, indefinite state indicates that some locks are locked and some are not.
 Auto bleed calculates sheet bleed according to pages for imposition.

 Force bleed control feature allows the user to create bleed even for files which do not contain it or cannot contain it (e.g. pictures).
 Activating this feature changes the behavior of trimbox and page bleed: It usually fits and aligns page trimbox to position trimbox – when this feature is active it fits and aligns page bleed to position bleed.
 If page bleed box is missing (e.g. in pictures), the program works with the whole image and it is aligned on bleed of position.